 It offers margin, time for cultivating passions, a safe space where differences are respected.
 Kim John Payne often shares another equation with parents and educators: “A Quirk – Ongoing, Cumulative Stress = A Child’s Genius.”
 Yes!

 If you brushed aside every other potential benefit of homeschooling, this is reason enough.
-I look at my three teens and see plenty of typical issues, but not the deep fears and insecurities that I dealt with at their age.
+I look at my three teens and see plenty of typical issues, but not the deep fears I dealt with at their age.

 I see adolescents with struggles to overcome, but not individuals about to crumble under the weight of meaningless societal pressures.
 I see young people given the chance to thrive by developing strengths instead of being forced to dwell on weaknesses.

 And mamas and papas homeschooling kids with mental illness?
 You are my heroes.
 You give beyond what I can even begin to comprehend, all for the love of your babes.
 Some of your children were at one point in the system, and you witnessed firsthand the horrors it brought your family.

 Because how dare we suggest that dealing with bully torments and teenage cliques are necessary “socialization” required to raise whole human beings?
 That is like saying that being cooked in an oven is necessary in order to know how to heat up a lasagna.

 Regular life is full of challenges, and yes, we need challenges.
 We need to learn how to handle difficult people in the real world.
 But fake challenges that arise when we put groups of precious kids in a fake environment, strip them of freedom and then ask them to shoulder the emotional fallout is not the real world.

 I’m in awe of every reader out there who is, in many ways, taking an extra load onto yourself in order to keep your kids from bearing burdens that children were never meant to carry.
 And that leads me to the second part of this post.